peterhinch/micropython-touch/README.md

 height = no. of rows * (font height + 4)
 width = sum(column width + 4)
 Cells may be addressed as a 1 or 2-dimensional array.

+A `Grid` overlaid by a `Pad` enables the construction of touchable grids with differing characteristics.
+See the calendar, keyboard and chess demos.

 Constructor args:
  1. `writer` The `Writer` instance (font and screen) to use.